 Because it’s so popular, the demand for Python developers far exceeds supply.
 At the time of writing, there are 54,964 Python jobs listed on Indeed.com and 51,167 on Glassdoor.com.
 And where there’s demand, there’s a lot of money to be made.
 The average Python developer salary in the U.S. is $120,000 a year.
 Even an entry-level Python developer can make a decent wage: $74,435 per year.

 Regardless of whether you want to learn Python to grow your career or because you’ve heard that programming in Python is incredibly fun (it is), here’s a list of ten of the best Python courses to learn Python online.

 These are the best Python courses you can take online:

-- Best for Beginners: Python for Everybody Specialization (Coursera)
+- Best Overall: Python for Everybody (Coursera)